zaoyang/30-days-of-web-development/day-25/day-25.cq.md

 ![](public/assets/finder-double-dot-chain.png)

-T> Let's review.
-Relative file paths start from where you _currently_ are.
-You must start the file path out with a dot **`.`** to indicate you are using a relative file path.
+Let's review.
+Relative File Paths start from where you _currently_ are.
+You must start the File Path out with a dot **`.`** to indicate you are using a relative File Path.
 If you use one dot, that means you are looking in your current folder.
 If you use two dots **`..`** that means you are moving up a folder.
 You can chain double-dots to move several folders at once.

+File Path syntax can't hurt the brain a bit.
+So we'll stop here for today.
+Tomorrow we'll continue to talk about the second kind of File Path: the Absolute File Path.